jxhnthan/HDB/architecture/ARCHITECTURE.md

 | **4.
 ETL** | A **Glue PySpark** job reads the raw file and runs the processing pipeline. | The pipeline executes in sequence: schema validation → data cleaning → lease recomputation → deduplication → anomaly detection → SHA-256 hashing.
 The logic is ported from the team's existing Jupyter notebook. |
 | **5.
 Output** | The ETL job writes processed records to four destination zones in S3. | **Cleaned** — valid records that passed all checks. **Transformed** — records enriched with recomputed fields (e.g., remaining lease). **Hashed** — records with PII columns replaced by SHA-256 hashes. **Failed Records** — rows that did not pass schema validation or anomaly checks. |

-### What Happens to Failed Records?
+### What happens to failed records?

 The ETL job writes any records that fail validation or anomaly detection to a dedicated `s3://…/failed-records/` prefix, partitioned by processing date.
 This enables the data engineering team to review failed records in context and investigate potential data quality issues efficiently.

 At present, failed records are reviewed manually.
-As a future enhancement, the pipeline could publish an Slack/Teams notification whenever the number of failed records exceeds a configurable threshold.
+As a future enhancement, the pipeline could publish an Slack/Teams notification whenever the number of failed records exceeds a configurable threshold (via a POST API call).
 This would provide timely visibility into potential data quality issues, allowing the team to investigate and respond before failures accumulate unnoticed.

-### Sequence Diagram
+### Sequence diagram

 ```mermaid
 %%{init: {"sequence": {"mirrorActors": false, "bottomMarginAdj": 0}, "themeVariables": {"actorBorder": "#8c4fff", "actorTextColor": "#232f3e", "actorBkg": "#f9f7ff", "signalColor": "#545b64", "signalTextColor": "#545b64"}}}%%